-Luke 15:1-10 - "Vital One Percent" - Sept 12/10
+Luke 15:1-10 - "Celebrating the One Percent" - Sept 11/16

-I'm saddened to discover that I'm finding it harder and harder to be tolerant of intolerant people.
-I don't know whether it's merely my perceptions that are changing, or whether it's the reality that's changing, but either way it seems that peoples' intolerance of each other is escalating.
-It seemed in the Sixties that our North American society was making some progress at reducing racism and increasing tolerance if not cooperation.
-Subsequent decades seemed to offer an expanding awareness of and acceptance of multicultural and intercultural cooperation.
+I don't think it's too much of an exaggeration to say that intolerance is on the rise again.
+All you have to do is watch the unfolding circus in the political campaigns in our southern neighbour - or for that matter, in politics pretty much around the world, not to mention reactions to the refugee crises.
+It seems pretty clear that peoples' intolerance of each other is escalating.
+Over the past few decades many of us thought that our North American society at least was making some progress at reducing racism and increasing tolerance if not cooperation.
+We seemed to evidence an expanding awareness of and acceptance of multicultural and intercultural cooperation.
 Ecumenical movements flourished for a time.